ShiXihong/bdots-jsx/README.md

 # bdots-jsx
-my blog site with react jsx
+my blog site with react and jsx

 base create-react-app